 Lisa A. Kramer, Richards J. Heuer, Jr., and Kent S. Crawford

-Michael D. Moberly June 29, 2018 St. Louis firstname.lastname@example.org ‘The Intangible Asset Blog’ (http://kpstrat.com/blog) where attention span and action really matter!
+Michael D. Moberly June 29, 2018 St. Louis firstname.lastname@example.org ‘The Intangible Asset Blog’ http://kpstrat.com/blog where one’s attention span, business realities, and solutions converge!